VidushiRastogi15/News-Analyzer---Summarizer/README.md

 <p>This solution is a smart news analyzer that acts like a helpful guide for news consumption.
 It reads through a number of news articles, figures out what’s important, and gives you short, easy-to-understand summaries, saving user’s valuable time otherwise spent navigating through extensive content, making news consumption more efficient and accessible.</p>

 ## KEY FEATURES AND BENEFITS
-### 1. Eﬀortless Summaries: Distills complex news stories into concise summaries for quick comprehension.
+### 1. Eﬀortless Summaries:
+<p>Distills complex news stories into concise summaries for quick comprehension.</p>

-### 2. Streamlined User Experience: Presents relevant content without overwhelming users with a user-friendly interface.
+### 2. Streamlined User Experience:
+<p>Presents relevant content without overwhelming users with a user-friendly interface.</p>

-### 3. Time Savings: Empowers users to grasp the essence of news stories eﬀiciently, eliminating the need to go through extensive content.
+### 3. Time Savings:
+<p>Empowers users to grasp the essence of news stories eﬀiciently, eliminating the need to go through extensive content.</p>

-### 4. Innovative Technology: Integrates LangChain for advanced content analysis, ensuring accurate and relevant summaries.
+### 4. Innovative Technology:
+<p>Integrates LangChain for advanced content analysis, ensuring accurate and relevant summaries.</p>

-### 5. Future of News Consumption: Represents a pioneering approach to news consumption, seeing a precedent for eﬀicient and tailored content delivery.sendSend messageChecking who can access ﬁle.
+### 5. Future of News Consumption:
+<p>Represents a pioneering approach to news consumption, seeing a precedent for eﬀicient and tailored content delivery.sendSend messageChecking who can access ﬁle.</p>

 ## TECHNOLOGIES USED
 ![image](https://github.com/VidushiRastogi15/News-Analyzer-and-Summarizer/assets/118375146/fa35dfeb-3007-4181-99bf-46cb61df06ad)